elangreza/e-commerce/readme.md

 this is a simple e-commerce application that allows users to place orders for products.
 The application is built with scalability and reliability in mind, utilizing best practices for handling orders and payments.

-Built with the Saga orchestration pattern and a central orchestrator.
+Built with the **Saga orchestration pattern and a central orchestrator**.
 The orchestrator runs each step needed to complete an order, makes sure steps happen in the right order, and handles failures cleanly.
-This project does not use a choreography (event-driven / decentralized) approach.
+This project does not use a **choreography (event-driven / decentralized)** approach.

 # TASKS